 - A vendor-independent method for managing DCB settings on NICs, both individually and across an entire domain.
-The management interface is provided by Windows PowerShell Cmdlets. - The ability to tag specific types of Layer 2 networking traffic, such as SMB traffic, so that hardware bandwidth can be managed using ETS.
+The management interface is provided by Windows PowerShell cmdlets. - The ability to tag specific types of Layer 2 networking traffic, such as SMB traffic, so that hardware bandwidth can be managed using ETS.

-All QLogic Converged Network Adapters that support DCB are capable of interoperating with Windows QoS.
+All Marvell Converged Network Adapters that support DCB are capable of interoperating with Windows QoS.

-To enable the QoS Windows feature, ensure that the QLogic device is DCB-capable:
+To enable the QoS Windows feature, ensure that the Marvell device is DCB-capable:

-- 1. Using CCM or QCS, enable data center bridging. - 2.
-Using Windows Device Manager or QCS, select the NDIS driver, display Advanced properties, and enable the Quality of Service property.
+- 1. Using CCM or another management utility, enable data center bridging. - 2.
+Using Windows Device Manager or another management utility, select the NDIS driver, display Advanced properties, and enable the Quality of Service property.

-When QoS is enabled, administrative control over DCB-related settings is relinquished to the operating system (that is, QCS can no longer be used for administrative control of the DCB).
+When QoS is enabled, administrative control over DCB-related settings is relinquished to the operating system (that is, QCS CLI or QCC GUI can no longer be used for administrative control of the DCB).
 You can use PowerShell to configure and manage the QoS feature.
 Using PowerShell Cmdlets, you can configure various QoS-related parameters, such as traffic classification, priority flow control, and traffic class throughput scheduling.
+You should ensure that the PowerShell-configured DCB settings are compatible with the attached DCB-enabled switch.

 For more information on using PowerShell Cmdlets, see the DCB Windows PowerShell User Scripting Guide in the Microsoft Technet Library.
-To revert to standard QCS control over the QLogic DCB feature set, uninstall the Microsoft QoS feature or disable quality of service in the QCS or Device Manager NDIS advance properties page.
+To revert to standard QCS CLI or QCC GUI control over the Marvell DCB feature set, uninstall the Microsoft QoS feature or disable quality of service in the QCS CLI, QCC GUI, or Device Manager NDIS advance properties page.

-QLogic recommends that you do not install the DCB feature if SR-IOV will be used.
-If you install the DCB feature, be aware that selecting Enable single-root I/O virtualization (SR-IOV) in Virtual Switch Manager forces the underlying adapter into a DCB state in which OS DCB configuration to be ignored, and DCB configuration from QCS becomes in effect.
-However, the user-configured Networking Priority value (nonzero) does not take effect, even though it appears that it is from QCS.
+Marvell recommends that you do not install the DCB feature if SR-IOV will be used.
+If you install the DCB feature, be aware that selecting Enable single-root I/O virtualization (SR-IOV) in Virtual Switch Manager forces the underlying adapter into a DCB state in which OS DCB configuration to be ignored, and DCB configuration from QCS CLI or QCC GUI becomes in effect.
+However, the user-configured Networking Priority value (nonzero) does not take effect, even though it appears that it is from QCS CLI or QCC GUI.